fcarli/parametric_umap/README.md

 - `n_neighbors`: number of neighbors to compute for UMAP knn graph (default: 15)

 **Parametric model**
+- `device`: 'cpu' or 'cuda' (also specific device 'cuda:1', automatically uses GPU acceleration if GPU card is detected)
 - `n_components`: Dimension of the output embedding (default: 2)
 - `hidden_dim`: Dimension of hidden layers in the MLP (default: 1024)
 - `n_layers`: Number of hidden layers (default: 3)